The letters of the word ABACUS have been arranged in the shape of a

 "I'm going to give you a problem to solve, and while you work on it, I'd like you to think about the strategies you are using.
 Imagine you had to solve lots of problems like this one.
 How would you ensure that you found the correct answer accurately and efficiently?"

 Once students have had a chance to discuss the merits of different approaches, hand out this worksheet with the extension challenge, so that they can test how their chosen strategy works on a longer problem with more information to consider.
+Here is a set of cards for the extension activity.

 Which representations or ways of organising your thinking help you to use the information given to solve the problem efficiently?